adelval1/pyCabaret/README.md

 ## Installation ##

-To install CABARET just do in your terminal in the directory of your choice (python3 or python depending on how you use your local python installation)
+To install CABARET just do in your terminal in the directory of your choice

 ```
 git clone https://github.com/adelval1/pyCabaret.git